-Barbour ABI Community: An Interview With… Matt Grove, Geographic Data Scientist
+An Interview with Matt Grove, Geographic Data Scientist at Barbour ABI

 We want to give you a deeper understanding of what goes on behind the scenes at Barbour ABI to result in you receiving the best construction intelligence in the business.

 Geographic Data Scientist, Matt Grove joins us this month.
 His title may sound niche, but Matt is vital in everything from our recent Smart Map campaigns, to the creation of the new Barbour ABI customer platform.
 Matt explains the unique benefits that his role brings to clients, and how he sees Barbour expanding our use of visual technology in the future.

 Broadly, my role can be split into three key areas:

 Absolutely.
 We’ve seen lots more companies become interested in spatial data in the last few years.
 We had small visual maps in the past on Evolution, but now it’s grown to become a focal point of the new Barbour ABI platform.
 All new projects now have some sort of spatial reference, so it came more into the forefront of the product.

 As well as being a great benefit to our traditional platform, It’s also opened us up to providing services to those who want something more specialised from our data.

 “When you can see the data, it changes things.
 When you visualise the data in a map or a dashboard it becomes more accessible”

 We’ll sit down as a team with the client and have have a conversation to figure out exactly what they need from our data that is outside of our standard package.

 Often, the data they want will already be hiding within our information, it’s just about tailoring and manipulating the data in a new way to bring out what they need from it.
 Some people want to see incredibly specific location data, which takes a greater level of refinement than what we ordinarily do, but once we figure out together what the client needs, we can accommodate them.